If your Teespring listing was deactivated ask yourself the following questions. Learn about our recent updates to IP protocol and policy here.

-Who can I contact to learn more about why my account was disabled / listings was deactivated?
+Who can I contact to learn more about why my account was disabled / listing was deactivated?

-Questions regarding listings or account disablement should go to Seller Support at email@example.com.
+Questions regarding listings or account disablement should go to our team at firstname.lastname@example.org.
 This includes:

 - Inquiring as to why a listing was deactivated

 - Inquiring as to why an account was disabled